mafd16/nim/README.md

 then these are the possibilities.

 The server listen on port 3001.
-To change it, set the environment variable DBWEBB_PORT
+To change it, set the environment variable DBWEBB_PORT.

 The client is running on port 3000.
-This can be changed with the variable DBWEBB_PORT_CLI
+This can be changed with the variable DBWEBB_PORT_CLI.

 The database is reached at mongodb://localhost:27017/nimgame.
-This can be changed by setting the variable
+This can be changed by setting the variable DBWEBB_DSN.
-DBWEBB_DSN

 ### Testing